cassandraelmer/mat301/ps3_answers.md

 8. For customer, could email be used as a primary key?
 If so, state why.
 Also, if possible to use as a primary key, discuss any disadvantages of using email as a primary key.
+   It could be used because people should only have one email.
+However, a person might make orders with two different emails.

 9. Given two relations S and R below find the Cartsian Product S x R.